Rival420/Spynet/README.md

 # Spynet
-Python tool to scan for live hosts on a network and scan for open ports.
+A tool written in *python3* to scan for live hosts on a network and scan for open ports.

 Should be used like this on default LAN: